 I received my BA in psychology in 1982 (Mount Holyoke College), my MA in human development in 1984 (University of Kansas) and my PhD in clinical psychology in 1989 (West Virginia University).
 I completed my pre-doctoral internship in clinical psychology at the University of Oklahama Health Sciences Center in 1989.

 After obtaining my doctorate, I was a member of a Connecticut private practice group then a staff psychologist at Children's Hospital (now Nationwide Children's) in Columbus, Ohio.
-I have worked with children, adolescents and adults at Children's Hospital and Medical Center in Omaha, Nebraska since 1993.
-My private practice, opened in 2017, has been dedicated to working with adults.
-I am excited to announce that as of January 1, 2023, I will combine my practices and work full-time with children, adolescents and adults at my private practice location.
+I worked with children, adolescents and adults at Children's Hospital and Medical Center in Omaha, Nebraska from 1993 to 2023.
+My private practice opened in 2017 and was dedicated to working with adults.
+On January 1, 2023, I was able to combine my practices to work full-time with children, adolescents and adults at my private practice location.

-I have received specialized training via the University of Pennsylvania Center for the Treatment and Study of Anxiety for the treatment of trichotillomania (hair pulling), tics, and obsessive compulsive disorder.
+I received specialized training via the University of Pennsylvania Center for the Treatment and Study of Anxiety for the treatment of trichotillomania (hair pulling), tics, and obsessive compulsive disorder.
 I completed the International Obsessive Complusive Foundation Behavior Therapy Training Insitute.
 I also participated in an observership at Mayo Clinic in the Division of Child and Adolescent Psychiatry and Psychology as a visiting professional in the OCD intensive outpatient treatment program in 2019.